Edited by Sam Haselby

 The US still has no official prisoner deradicalisation programme, unlike several European, North African and Middle Eastern countries.
 Yet the US has more than 400 domestic and international terrorists currently doing time in its prisons.
 Dozens are scheduled for release in the next five years.

 These individuals were very much in mind when the Homeland Security Counterterrorism and Intelligence Subcommittee held a hearing in October 2015 on ‘Terror Inmates: Countering Violent Extremism in Prison and Beyond’.

 During the hearing, Tony Parker, assistant commissioner of prisons at the Tennessee Department of Correction, testified that correction’s long-term strategy and foundation – security – might have become a liability.
 ‘We have failed to recognise the need to change the strategy to an approach that includes both security and a robust rehabilitative initiative.’

 The long and growing list of international ex-convict terrorists represents simply the most conspicuous examples of the tens of thousands of inmates being released to the free world, all the time worse off than when they were sent away.

-As long as prisons remain far more punitive than rehabilitative, they will create more political Islamists, more violent jihadists, more anti-government extremists, gangs and generally embittered and disaffected individuals of all stripes and faiths.Make a donation
+As long as prisons remain far more punitive than rehabilitative, they will create more political Islamists, more violent jihadists, more anti-government extremists, gangs and generally embittered and disaffected individuals of all stripes and faiths.Support Aeon: make a one-off donation